How did you learn about love?02 Jun 2020, Posted by Work as Love in Action in

 Heaps more to say on this but I’m trying to keep my pieces a little shorter at the moment 🙂

-I have new leadership programme launching in September.
+I’m now taking booking for Cohort 2 of Leading with Love, starting in January.
 Bold – and exploratory and practical – it’s designed for a small group of leaders to explore what their leadership might look like with love at its heart, you can find details and book your place here.